SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 <a name="fruit" href="#contents" style="font-size:2.1em;">🚶📜 6.
 Does The 80's version of the Gospel teach against Christ's fruit-bearing metaphor and against the warnings of the Apostles?</a>

-ℹ️ Disclaimer: there are some moderates within the 80s group that do teach correctly on fruit-bearing, namely, [Charles Ryrie](https://sevenshepherd.github.io/practicing-sin/#ryrie), see link; however, there is an extremist faction within the 80sFG that is reminiscent of the hyper-grace [antinomians](https://sevenshepherd.github.io/fruit-bearing/#antinomianism).
+ℹ️ Disclaimer: there are some moderates within the 80s group that do teach correctly on fruit-bearing, namely, [Ryrie](https://sevenshepherd.github.io/practicing-sin/#ryrie), see link; however, there is an extremist faction within the sect that is reminiscent of the hyper-grace [antinomians](https://sevenshepherd.github.io/fruit-bearing/#antinomianism).
 This section addresses these extremists.

 ℹ️ Disclaimer: Everyone sins (1 Jn 1:8–10), but not everyone pursues lifestyles of indulgent sin (1Jn 3:6-10).
 Though we may stumble, make mistakes, and God forbid backslide, there is no such thing as a born again Christian that &ldquo;*practices*&rdquo; sin (habitually and continually pursuing a lifestyle of sin).